directus-labs/guest-authoring/migrate-wordpress-directus/index.md

   },
 ```
 ### The URL replacer
-As I mentioned before, some images are in the posts and we need to extract those images and save them to Directus.
-After a file is saved to Directus, the JSON file is updated with the Directus image URL.
+If there are images present in posts, they must be extracted and saved to Directus.
+After a file is saved, the JSON file is updated with the new Directus asset URL.
 Then, after the changes are completed, the new JSON file is saved locally.
 To start, first create a file with the name `extract-image.py`.
 The name is arbitrary.
 *Note: The Python file should be in the same directory as the JSON file.*
 We will start with the code below.
 Paste it in the file you just created.